Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: Introduction

 \section{Introduction}

-We consider the problem $\min_{\mathbf{x} \in P} f(\mathbf{x})$, where $P \subseteq \mathbb{R}^n$ is a polytope with vertex set $\text{vert}(P)$, and $f: P \to \mathbb{R}$ is a smooth and strongly convex function.
-Smooth convex optimization problems over polytopes are an important class of problems that appear in many settings, such as low-rank matrix completion \cite{Grigas_2015}, structured supervised learning \cite{Jaggi2013,Bashiri_2017}, electrical flows over graphs \cite{lyons2005probability}, video co-localization in computer vision \cite{Joulin2014}, traffic assignment problems \cite{Networkflows1993}, and submodular function minimization \cite{Fujishige_2009}.
-First-order methods in convex optimization rely on movement in the best local direction for descent (e.g., negative gradient), and this is enough to obtain linear convergence for unconstrained optimization.
-In constrained settings however, the gradient may no longer be a feasible direction of descent, and traditionally there are two broad classes of methods traditionally: projection-based methods (i.e., move in \hme{the} direction of \hme{the} negative gradient, but project to ensure feasibility), and conditional gradient methods (i.e., move in feasible directions that approximate the gradient).
-Projection-based methods such as projected gradient descent or mirror descent \cite{Nemirovski1983} enjoy dimension independent linear rates of convergence (assuming no acceleration), \hme{e.g.}, $(1-\frac{\mu}{L})$ contraction in the objective per iteration (so that the number of iterations to get an $\epsilon$-accurate solution is $O(\frac{L}{\mu} \log \frac{1}{\epsilon})$), for $\mu$-strongly convex and $L$-smooth functions, but need to compute an expensive projection step (another constrained convex optimization) in (almost) every iteration.
-On the other hand, conditional gradient methods (such as the Frank-Wolfe algorithm \cite{FrankWolfe1956}) \hme{solely rely on solving} linear optimization (LO) problems in every iteration and the rates of convergence become dimension-dependent, e.g., the away-step Frank-Wolfe algorithm has a linear rate of $(1-\frac{\mu \delta^2}{LD^2})$, where $\delta$ is a polytope dependent geometric constant and $D$ is the diameter of the polytope \cite{Lacoste2015}.
+We consider the \sge{optimization} problem $\min_{{x} \in \mathcal{P}} h({x})$, where $\mathcal{P} \subseteq \mathbb{R}^n$ is a polytope, and $h: \mathcal{P} \to \mathbb{R}$ is a differentiable, smooth, and strongly convex function.
+Smooth convex optimization problems over polytopes \sge{represent} an important class of \sge{optimization} problems \sge{encountered in various} settings, such as low-rank matrix completion \cite{Grigas_2015}, structured supervised learning \cite{Jaggi2013,Bashiri_2017}, electrical flows over graphs \cite{lyons2005probability}, video co-localization in computer vision \cite{Joulin2014}, traffic assignment problems \cite{Networkflows1993}, and submodular function minimization \cite{Fujishige_2009}.
+First-order methods in convex optimization rely on movement in the best local direction for descent (e.g., negative gradient), and this is enough to obtain linear convergence for unconstrained optimization. \sge{However, in} constrained settings, the gradient may no longer be a feasible direction of descent, and there are two broad classes of methods traditionally: \sge{(i) projection-based methods that} move in the direction of the negative gradient and then project to ensure feasibility, and \sge{(ii)} conditional gradient methods that move in feasible directions \sge{which} approximate the gradient.
+Projection-based methods such as projected gradient descent or mirror descent \cite{Nemirovski1983} enjoy dimension independent linear rates of convergence (assuming no acceleration), for instance, $(1-\frac{\mu}{L})$ contraction in the objective per iteration (so that the number of iterations to get an $\epsilon$-accurate solution is $O(\frac{L}{\mu} \log \frac{1}{\epsilon})$), for $\mu$-strongly convex and $L$-smooth functions, but need to compute an expensive projection step (another constrained convex optimization) in (almost) every iteration.
+On the other hand, conditional gradient methods (such as the Frank-Wolfe algorithm \cite{FrankWolfe1956}) {solely rely on solving} linear optimization (LO) problems in every iteration and the rates of convergence become dimension-dependent, e.g., the away-step Frank-Wolfe algorithm has a linear rate of $(1-\frac{\mu \rho^2}{LD^2})$, where $\rho$ is a polytope dependent geometric constant and $D$ is the diameter of the polytope \cite{Lacoste2015}.